Get Well Soon: A Gallery Of Celebrities Revealed To Have Had COVID-19 In July

 The trend can be seen more clearly in new case totals in Arizona, Texas and Florida.
 In these states, which reopened without effective safety protocols and saw rapid case spread since June, new cases have flattened or slightly decreased recently.

 With that said, plenty of celebrities are also feeling the wrath of ‘Rona.
-July was a particular active monty for people battling the virus.
+July was a particularly active month for people battling the virus.

 Hit the flip to see celebrities who had the Coronavirus or revealed it this month.

 Comments